-- Draws its conclusion after the data has been collated and analyzed so that the conclusion drawn from the findings are not predetermined.
+- Draws its conclusion after the data has been collated and analyzed so that the conclusion drawn from the findings is not predetermined.

 How to develop a research design?

-- Classify the intended outcome what needs to be understood
+- Classify the intended outcome of what needs to be understood

 - Developing the research question